Skip to content

 Pre-built binaries are available from the GitHub Releases page for Linux and macOS.

-curl -fsSL https://github.com/seqeralabs/RustQC/releases/latest/download/rustqc-macos-aarch64.tar.gz | tar xz --strip-components=1
+curl -fsSL https://github.com/seqeralabs/RustQC/releases/latest/download/rustqc-linux-x86_64.tar.gz | tar xz --strip-components=1

 chmod +x ./rustqc